AAG0130/Portfolio/Complementary projects/IBM Data Science Professional Certificate/Course 6_Databases and SQL for Data Science with Python/README.md

 # Chicago Data Portal Exploration — Loading and Querying with SQLite

 ## Project summary
-This notebook demonstrates how to load three CSV datasets (Chicago census, public schools, and crime data) into a local SQLite database (`FinalDB.db`) and use SQL queries (via IPython SQL magics) to explore and answer a series of analytical questions.
+This notebook demonstrates how to load three CSV datasets (Chicago census, public schools, and crime data) into a local SQLite database (`FinalDB.db`) and use SQL queries to explore and answer a series of analytical questions.

 **Important notice:**